felix-chow/arcade-connect-four/readme.md

     <li>Take turns by dropping player chip into a column on the grid</li>
     <ul>
         <li>push player chip into an index of the board array</li>
+        <li>integrate DOM so that the chip is pushed into the column on click</li>
     </ul>
     <li>Prevent player from dropping a chip into a totally filled column</li>
     <ul>